THEATRE REVIEW: THE HEIDI CHRONICLES (2016)

 The play doesn’t always know how to handle a main character who stays on the fringes.
 Monteith’s Heidi has real breadth and shows both tenderness and vitality but is periodically overshadowed by more clearly crafted characters.
 Despite being in almost every scene, Heidi can feel more like a foil for those around her than a protagonist.

 Fortunately, Gregory Prest’s direction feels considered and cohesive, and the excellent ensemble cast is well worth watching.

 Sarah Wilson shows great comic chops as Heidi’s best friend, and Laura Condlln gets maximum effect from several smaller roles without making them caricatures.
 Damien Atkins is superb as Peter, a gay man whose unique kinship with Heidi transcends their difference of experience.

 Jordan Pettle stands out as Heidi’s egocentric love interest, Scoop Rosenbaum.
-He spends a lifetime getting under Heidi’s skin, but Pettle’s charisma and replica watches petulant charm show us why she returns to him again and again and how he became such an important catalyst for her own growth.
+He spends a lifetime getting under Heidi’s skin, but Pettle’s charisma and petulant charm show us why she returns to him again and again and how he becomes such an important catalyst for her own growth.